-Although our Agency portfolio is supported by U.S. Government agency and federally chartered corporation guarantees of payment of principal and interest, we are exposed to credit risk in our non-Agency RMBS portfolio.
+Although our Agency portfolio is supported by U.S. Government agency and federally chartered corporation guarantees of payment of principal and interest, we are exposed to credit risk in our non-Agency RMBS portfolio and mortgage loans.
 However, the credit support built into non-Agency RMBS deal structures is designed to provide a level of protection from potential credit losses for more senior tranches.
-In addition, the discounted purchase prices paid on our non-Agency RMBS assets provide additional insulation from credit losses in the event we receive less than 100% of par on such assets.
-We evaluate credit risk on our non-Agency investments through a comprehensive asset selection process, which is predominantly focused on quantifying and pricing credit risk.
-We evaluate credit risk on our non-Agency investments through a comprehensive asset selection process, which is predominantly focused on quantifying and pricing credit risk, including extensive initial modeling and scenario analysis.
-We review on an on-going basis our non-Agency RMBS based on a quantitative and qualitative analysis of the risk-adjusted returns on such investments and through on-going asset surveillance.
-At purchase, we estimate the portion of the discount we do not expect to recover and factor that into our expected yield and accretion methodology.
+In addition, the discounted purchase prices paid on our non-Agency RMBS and credit sensitive mortgage loans provide additional insulation from credit losses in the event we receive less than 100% of par on such assets.
+We evaluate credit risk on our non-Agency investments and credit sensitive mortgage loans through a comprehensive asset selection process, which is predominantly focused on quantifying and pricing credit risk, we evaluate credit risk on our non-Agency investments through a comprehensive asset selection process, which is predominantly focused on quantifying and pricing credit risk, including extensive initial modeling and scenario analysis.
+We review on an on-going basis our non-Agency RMBS and credit sensitive mortgage loans based on a quantitative and qualitative analysis of the risk-adjusted returns on such investments and through on-going asset surveillance.
+Specific to our non-Agency RMBS, at purchase, we estimate the portion of the discount we do not expect to recover and factor that into our expected yield and accretion methodology.
 We may also record an other-than-temporary impairment, or OTTI, for a portion of our investment in a security to the extent we believe that the amortized cost exceeds the present value of expected future cash flows.
 Nevertheless, unanticipated credit losses could occur, adversely impacting our operating results.